 Readings page for

-additional information on post-quantum cryptography.
+additional information on adversarial machine learning.

 Theoretical and practical aspects of computer systems security.
 Topics covered include symmetric/asymmetric encryption, message authentication, digital signatures, access control, as well as network security, web security and cloud security.
 Students acquire tools necessary for designing secure computer systems and programs and for defending against malicious threats (e.g., viruses, worms, denial of service).